Theatres in South Wales

 Half the delight of visiting the Savoy is the building itself.
 Walk through the surprisingly understated entrance and it's like arriving in a timewarp.
 Inside you'll find red velvet seats, curvaceous plasterwork on the vaulted ceilings, golden ironwork around the ticket booths and ornate chandeliers providing the lighting.
 The Savoy is right at the heart of the community with an eclectic range of shows on offer.
 You'll find comedy, movies, drama and live music on the bill.

-Find out more on the Savoy Theatre website.
+Find out more about the Savoy Theatre

 The Grand Pavilion, Porthcawl